kcudding/ecotheory.github.io/teach/RIntro/Multiple_LM.md

 library("car")
 ```

-*Note: I hide the warnings from this code chunk because loading packages give out a lot of warnings.
-If you want to see those warnings, delete `warning=FALSE`. *

 For this and following sections, we will be using 3 predictor variables (water level, dissolved inorganic carbon amount and bottom hypoxia) and 1 response variable (total zooplankton) from the Hamilton Harbour AOC project dataset.

 So, we need to separate our selected variables from the complete dataset: